PSeegers97/ADSMotoric/README.md

 <h3>Evaluation</h3>

-During the research for our project we found out that the perceived motor competence isn't a good indicator as young children (below the age 8) aren't good in their self-perception (SOURCE).
-As other studies recommend and one of our results was that parental questionaire data might have a big impact on the motor skill development.
-Although these questionaires have to be handled with care as other studies say (SOURCE).
+During the research for our project we found out that the perceived motor competence isn't a good indicator as young children (below the age 8) aren't good in their self-perception (Morano, 2020).
+As other studies recommend and one of our results was that parental questionaire data might have a big impact on the motor skill development (Khodaverdi, 2013).
+Although these questionaires have to be handled with care as other studies say (Zysset, 2018).
 That is why there might be other factors e.g. sport participation in sport clubs, which sports maybe have the biggest impact on the gross motor skill development.
 Another possible solution might be simplifying the motor skill quotient.
 <ul>
   <li>direction future work</li>
 </ul>

 <h3>Conclusions</h3>
-During our study
+During our study it has been discovered that research is right about the low self-perception of children in the age period from 4-year-olds to 6-year-olds as the perceived motor competence has no impact on our models and have been filtered out by our feature selection (Morano, 2020).
+As other studies show there might be some other variables which have a greater impact e.g. the sleeping time (Luft, 2005).
+Another solution might be to take more location specific data into account e.g. CBS data.
+One problem occured with the parental questionaire data as this had too many holes and therefore a full parental questionaire data might have better features (more important features) and might predict with a lower false-negative rate.

+The model with the lowest false-negative rate was our bagging classifier with the binary MQ category.
+However as this isn't the only evaluation method we used it has been discovered that our k-nearest neighbor classifier worked best in form of precision, recall and accuracy although the false-negative rate is higher by 0,2%.
+But in general all models performed better (lower fN rate, higher accuracy, higher precision-recall) with our binary MQ category.

+Our overfitting could maybe be prevented if we split our dataset into two datasets one for children with bad motor skills and one for good motor skills as the research shows that children with good motor skills have a higher learning curve than children with bad motor skills and therefore the distance between good motor skills and bad motor skills gets higher.

+Research also shows that one year might be too short for predicting a lack in motor skills as the development in this age period (from 4-6) is slow and other research shows that significance occured after a longer period (Morano, 2020).

+The most interesting discovery is that our models did not rate the weight or BMI as valuable as other research shows.

 <ul>
   <li>discuss results</li>
   <ul>